timescale/timescaledb-docker-ha/README.md

 ### Publish the images to Docker Hub and other registries

-Only if you push a tag starting with `v`, for example: `v0.8.3` to the GitHub repository, will new images will be published to docker hub automatically.

-They will be written under quite a few aliases, for example, for PostgreSQL 12.6 and Timescale 2.0.1, the following images will be built and pushed/overwritten:
+They will be written under quite a few aliases, for example, for PostgreSQL 15.2 and Timescale 2.10.3, the following images will be built and pushed/overwritten:

+- timescale/timescaledb-ha:pg15
+- timescale/timescaledb-ha:pg15-all
+- timescale/timescaledb-ha:pg15-ts2.10
+- timescale/timescaledb-ha:pg15-ts2.10-all
+- timescale/timescaledb-ha:pg15.2-ts2.10.3
+- timescale/timescaledb-ha:pg15.2-ts2.10.3-all

+For `OSS_ONLY` builds, the following tags will be published:
+- timescale/timescaledb-ha:pg15-oss
-- timescale/timescaledb-ha:pg12-latest
+- timescale/timescaledb-ha:pg15-all-oss
-- timescale/timescaledb-ha:pg12-ts2.0-latest
+- timescale/timescaledb-ha:pg15-ts2.10-oss
-- timescale/timescaledb-ha:pg12.6-ts2.0-latest
+- timescale/timescaledb-ha:pg15-ts2.10-all-oss
-- timescale/timescaledb-ha:pg12.6-ts2.0.1-latest
+- timescale/timescaledb-ha:pg15.2-ts2.10.3-oss

-> the `-latest` suffix here indicates the latest docker build, not the latest commit.
-In particular, images built from a tag will be published with the `-latest` suffix in addition to the tag-based suffix.

-In addition, for every build, an immutable image will be created and pushed, which will carry a patch version at the end.
-These are most suited for production releases, for example:

-- timescale/timescaledb-ha:pg12.6-ts2.0.1-p0
+- timescale/timescaledb-ha:pg15.2-ts2.10.3-all-oss

+The `-all` portion of the tags specifies that the image contains pg15, as well as version 12, 13, and 14.
+Otherwise, only the single version of PostgreSQL is included in the image.